Contextual Coherence

 Context: This section explains the empirical validation behind the recommended thresholds.

-The 0.75-0.90 range emerged from DecodeIQ's analysis of content successfully cited by GPT-4, Claude, Perplexity, and Google AI Overviews.
-Content within this range demonstrated 2.4x higher citation rates than content below 0.75.
+The 80+ threshold emerged from DecodeIQ's analysis of content successfully cited by GPT-4, Claude, Perplexity, and Google AI Overviews.
+Content scoring 80+ demonstrated 2.4x higher citation rates than content below 80.
 This validation analyzed 50,000+ pages across technical documentation, blog posts, product guides, and educational content spanning 12 industries.

-Content below 0.75 exhibits problematic patterns: fewer than 30% of opening section entities appearing in closing sections, 5+ unrelated entity clusters without connections, terminology shifts (same concept referenced 3+ ways), sections with <0.20 Jaccard similarity to adjacent sections.
+Content below 80 exhibits problematic patterns: fewer than 30% of opening section entities appearing in closing sections, 5+ unrelated entity clusters without connections, terminology shifts (same concept referenced 3+ ways), sections with below 50 similarity to adjacent sections.
 AI systems interpret these patterns as lack of focused expertise, reducing citation probability by 60-75% compared to coherent alternatives.

-Content above 0.90 limits comprehensiveness.
+Content above 90 limits comprehensiveness.
 Ultra-high coherence often means repeating concepts without adding depth.
-Content scoring 0.92-0.98 coherence typically covers <70% of subtopics users ask about for the main topic.
+Content scoring 92-98 typically covers less than 70% of subtopics users ask about for the main topic.
 AI systems prefer sources exploring related dimensions while maintaining thematic focus.

 Applications in Practice